 Hafford-Letchfield, T., Higgins, M (2005) Mentoring for Success; a study of the effectiveness of work based mentoring to support students on an employment based undergraduate social work programme.
 Unpublished report presented to stakeholders and employers in South East London.

-Lee, Edward Ou Jin and Hafford-Letchfield, Trish and Pullen Sansfaçon, Annie and Kamgain, Olivia and Gleeson, Helen and Luu, François (2017) The state of knowledge about LGBTQI migrants living in Canada in relation to the global LGBTQI rights agenda.
-Project Report.
-Université de Montréal, Montréal, Canada.
+Lee, Edward Ou Jin and Hafford-Letchfield, Trish and Pullen Sansfaçon, Annie and Kamgain, Olivia and Gleeson, Helen (2018) The state of knowledge about LGBTQI migrants living in Canada.
+In: The Joint World Conference on Social Work, Education and Social Development (SWSD) 2018, 04-07 July 2018, Royal Society of Dublin, Dublin Ireland.

 February - September 2015, Health Education North Central and East London Health Education North Central and East London (HE NCEL) Project Lead: Embedding person-centred care across the undergraduate nursing and midwifery curricula through the use of digital stories, Trish Hafford-Letchfield (Project Lead) with Asanka Dayananda.
 Project Value £50k